mle-infrastructure/mle-hyperopt/README.md

   - Storing + reloading data
 - [ ] Add min vs max objective?!
 - [ ] Add bounds static method to search spaces

-- [ ] Talk about 3 types of variables.
 - [ ] Add text to notebook + visualization for what is implemented
-- [ ] Add simple MNIST learning rate grid search as .py